in-toto/attestation/spec/predicates/scai.md

 For more details, see the [SCAI specification] document.

+## Use Cases

+We highlight three core use cases of SCAI, although there may be others.

+### Fine-grained software attributes

+A producer seeks to make assertions about fine-grained code-level attributes of the attestation `subject`.
+Examples of such code-level attributes include include cases like code features instrumented by a compiler, or properties tested via static analysis.

+See an example for [attested binary attributes](#attestation-for-binary-attributes-with-evidence) below.

+### Producer compute platform attributes

+A producer seeks to assert certain properties about its underlying compute platform, which produced the `subject`.
+Examples of compute platform attributes include properties like secure boot enablement or trusted execution enablement.
+Since these types of attributes are often accompanied by an attestation document, these hardware attestations serve as evidence for the asserted attributes.

+See an example for a [build on attested hardware](#attestation-for-build-on-intelr-sgx-hardware) below.

+### Evidence collection

+A producer seeks to assert that a collection of evidence or attestations applies to the `subject`.
+In essence, this use case serves to bind multiple attestations to a single `subject`.
+For example, the asserted attributes may correspond to specific attestation types.

+See an example for an [evidence collection](#attestation-for-evidence-collection) below.

 ## Prerequisites

 In addition to the in-toto Attestation Framework, SCAI assumes that